The Clear Edge

 • What I can deliver (capability match)

-• Offer structure: Single-project audits with specific deliverables. $1,500 for a 2-week engagement producing actionable recommendations with mockups.
+• Offer structure: Single-project audits with clear deliverables: $1,500 for a 2-week engagement, producing actionable recommendations and mockups.

 Week 2: First Client Acquisition